 The aim of the Ovarian Cell Biology group is to discover the biological mechanisms by which ovarian cells act as the conduit between maternal physiological signals, the release of the egg, and the healthy development of offspring.
 We aim to use this knowledge to improve female reproductive health, generate new approaches to treat infertility, and optimise embryo growth in all pregnancies.

-Lead researcher: Associate Professor Rebecca Robker
+Lead researcher: Professor Rebecca Robker

 We offer exciting opportunities for researchers at the honours, masters and PhD levels.
 Our research degrees are open to students from a broad range of backgrounds, and range from basic sciences to clinical research.
 If you are interested in human health, consider furthering your research career with us.